Planning for Your Future

-The four year plan is an introduction to Career Education, as well as a guide to help you through your four years at Hampden-Sydney, and beyond.
-It serves to help you gain the most of your time here, as well as provide you with a general timeline that will further your readiness and qualifications to obtain your career and other goals.
+The four year plan is a guide to help you through your years at Hampden-Sydney and beyond.
+It will help you gain the most of your time here, and provide you with a timeline to get you closer to your career goals.

 Download the full Career Planning Guide for this information and much more!

-Get to know yourself and what H-SC and Career Education has to offer.
+Get to know yourself and what Hampden-Sydney and the Career Education Office has to offer.

 - Research potential career fields in relation to tentative majors.